Why You Feel High After a Chiropractic Adjustment

 For months or even years, certain muscles may have been working overtime to compensate for a spinal misalignment, while others grew weak from underuse.
 An adjustment allows these tense, overworked muscles to finally relax and lets the weaker muscles start engaging correctly.
 This muscular re-education can feel a lot like the soreness you experience after trying a new workout.
 It’s a sign that your body is letting go of old, damaging patterns and adopting a healthier, more balanced posture.
 While it might cause temporary discomfort, this muscle response is a clear indicator that your body is healing and building a stronger foundation for your spine, which is a crucial step for all our new patients.

-When Should You Be Concerned About How You Feel?
+When Should You Worry About Post-Adjustment Symptoms?

 After a chiropractic adjustment, it’s natural to pay close attention to how your body feels.
 For many, there’s a sense of relief and ease, but for others, new sensations can pop up that might feel a little strange.
 Understanding the difference between a normal healing response and a potential red flag is key to feeling confident in your care.
 Most post-adjustment symptoms are simply signs that your body is adapting to its new, healthier alignment.
 However, your peace of mind and safety are what matter most.
 While mild, temporary discomfort can be part of the process, certain symptoms are not typical and warrant a conversation with your doctor.
 Knowing what to look for can help you support your body’s recovery and ensure you get the right help if you need it.

-Knowing What's Normal (and What's Not)
+Understanding What's Normal (and What Isn't)

 It’s common to feel a little different after an adjustment, and that’s usually a good thing.
 You might experience mild fatigue, a bit of muscle soreness similar to what you’d feel after a workout, or even a slight headache.
 These feelings are generally temporary and are positive signs that your body is responding to the care.
 The specialized techniques we use are designed to create lasting change, and your body is working to adapt and rebalance itself.
 These sensations are part of that healing process, not a sign that your body is being flooded with toxins.
 Think of it as your body waking up and beginning to repair itself from the inside out.